cairis-platform/cairis/docs/threats_tm.rst

 -   Click the Add button in the Components table to situate a process or data store within this environment specific trust boundary.

+-   Select the level of privilege that the components in this trust boundary operate at.

 -   Click on the Create button to add the trust boundary to the Trust Boundary table.

 -   An existing trust boundary can be edited by clicking on a trust boundary in the Trust Boundaries table, updating any aspect of the trust boundary, and clicking on the Update button.